thelovebug/wiki.moobug.net/docs/docs/lists/pis.md

 3. **PAT server**
   I'm running this one as a PAT server so I can access my Winlink email from anywhere

-## Raspberry Pi Zero 2 W

-1. **Portable MMDVM hotspot**
-  Built a YSF/DMR/POCSAG hotspot for portable use, with a built-in battery.